Penile Implant (Inflatable Penile Prosthesis) for Treatment of ED: Top Specialist in NYC

 Antibiotics are given to minimize the risk of infection.
 The area is cleaned and prepared for surgery.
 The surgeon makes a small opening (Dr. Alex Shteynshlyuger usually makes a small opening on the scrotum) into each of the two erection chambers.
 The erection space is dilated to accommodate the penile prosthesis.
 The penile prosthesis is then inserted.

 The penile prosthesis consists of two cylinders that are inserted in the penis, one on the right side and one on the left side of the penis, similar to how the penis functions normally.
 For an inflatable penile implant, a pump is placed in the scrotum and connected to the penile cylinders as well as to a fluid reservoir.
 Usually, the fluid reservoir is placed next to the urinary bladder in the pelvis.
-The reservoir is filled with solution and the system is tested.
+The reservoir is filled with a saline solution and the system is tested.
 The tissues and the skin are closed using sutures that do not require removal.

 Starting 10-14 days after surgery, men are advised to inflate and deflate prosthesis daily to maximize penile length and width.